SURBHIGUSAIN/RASA/README.md

 3. Collect data from the user with Rasa forms

+4. Create wellness table on AIRTABLE to post the form's collected data to a spreadsheet.(not provided in the above source codes)

-4. Connect with an external API using Rasa custom actions
+5. Connect with an external API using Rasa custom actions

-5. Connect your assistant to Twilio.(not provided in the above source codes)
+6. Connect your assistant to Twilio.(not provided in the above source codes)

-6 .Keep improving your assistant using conversation driven development principles.(not provided in the above source codes)
+7 .Keep improving your assistant using conversation driven development principles.